swaty06/Diabetes-Prediction-Using-Logistic-Approach/README.md

    - The prediction is made by loading the pickled Logistic Regression model and applying it to the input data.

 5. **How to Run the Application:**
-   - To run the Streamlit application, clone this repository and ensure all dependencies are installed (you can use `requirements.txt`).
+   - To run the Streamlit application, clone this repository and ensure all dependencies are installed .
    - Use the command `streamlit run main.py` to start the application.
 This will open the app in your web browser, where you can interact with the model and get predictions.